EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 For general information, see papers in Richardson (1998: Pinus), Andersson (2005), and especially Brodribb et al. (2012) and Augusto et al. (2014); the ecology of Pinaceae along with that of other conifers is discussed briefly above and that of ECM Pinaceae in particular is also discussed elsewhere.
 The environmental impact of these ECM relationships is of considerable interest.
 Thus Augusto et al. (2014) date confirmed ECM symbioses in gymnosperms - these would be largely Pinaceae - to the mid-Cretaceous some 115 Ma, probable ECM symbioses are dated to over 200 Ma in the Late Triassic, while possible ECM symbioses are dated to the Permian, over 250 Ma.
 At the same time Augusto et al. (2014) warn about extrapolating from the ecophysiological proclivities of modern gymnosperms to those of early gymnosperms.

-Many Pinaceae tolerate burning, indeed, fossils of Pinus mundayi, 140-133 Ma, consist of charcoalified remains (Falcon-Lang et al. 2016a).
-Fires open the forest canopy, so making conditions suitable for Pinus in particular, many species of which are adapted to fire-prone environments (Brodribb et al. 2012; see also Agee 1998; Schwilk & Ackerley 2001; Keeley 2012; Pausas 2015).
-He et al. (2012; see also Bond & Midgley 2012) thought that thick bark resistant to low intensity fires and the shedding of dead lower branches that would tend to prevent crown fires evolved in Pinus around (147-)126(-105) Ma; this is the age of stem Pinus, so it assumes that evolution of these features occurred as the genus split from the [Picea + Cathaya] clade.
+Many Pinaceae tolerate burning, indeed, fossils of Pinus mundayi, 140-133 My old, consist of charcoalified remains (Falcon-Lang et al. 2016a).
+Fires open the forest canopy, so making conditions suitable for species of Pinus subgenus Pinus in particular, many of which are adapted to fire-prone environments (Brodribb et al. 2012; Lamont et al. 2018a, b: see also Agee 1998; Schwilk & Ackerley 2001; Keeley 2012; Pausas 2015).
+He et al. (2012; see also Bond & Midgley 2012; Lamont et al. 2018a) thought that thick bark resistant to low intensity fires and the shedding of dead lower branches that would tend to prevent crown fires evolved in Pinus around (147-)126(-105) Ma; this is the age of stem Pinus, so it assumes that evolution of these features occurred as the genus split from the [Picea + Cathaya] clade.
 Very thick bark and serotinous cones are an ecological syndrome adapted to high intensity (crown) fires, and this syndrome is dated to (96-)89(-80) Ma, the age of crown-group Pinus (He at al. 2012).
 Those juveniles that have long and very dense needles covering the growing point (the grass stage) can also tolerate burning.
 Interestingly, although Pinus with its long needles has relatively well-aerated and very flammable litter like that of many/most other gymnosperms, leaves/needles of many other Pinaceae are smaller and the litter is compact and much less flammable (Cornwell et al. 2015).
 When the phylogeny of Pinaceae settles down, one can start thinking about the evolution of this set of traits - small needles and non-flammable litter are probably derived, but what about the situation in Pinus?

 Estimates of live above-ground biomass in Pinaceae-dominated forests are in the order of 0.8-0.9 x 106 kg ha-1, Pseudotsuga menziesii perhaps even reaching 1.6 x 106 kg ha-1 (see Franklin & Dryness 1973).
 Figures for the total above + below ground carbon in boreal forests are about 505 PgC, ca 34.2 kgC m-2, and a mean turnover time of (45.4-)53.3(-73.4) years (Carvalhais et al. 2014: tables S1 and S2).
 The fraction of biomass in the foliage decreases with latitude, that in the root tends to increase, both changes connected with the increased longevity of the needles and associated low values of new leaves produced annually in far northern conifers (Reich et al. 2014a: p.
 13705 has it backwards; see Reich 2014b: fig. 2).
 Accumulation of non-flammable litter under genera like Tsuga and Picea can be massive, and it can also protect the trees against ground fires, while litter of Pinus, much more flammable, accumulates less (Cornwell et al. 2015 and references).
 Wood of Pinaceae, as in other conifers, is broken down mostly by brown rot fungi.
 These fungi cannot degrade lignin, but readily break down cellulose and hemicellulose, leaving behind brown, crumbly detritus that is very rich in lignin and resistant to decay (Boddy & Watkinson 1995; see above).